cihai/unihan-etl/docs/unihan.md

 often multiple, distinct sources.

-The advantage that UNIHAN provides to east asian researchers, including sinologists and japanologists, linguists, anaylsts, language learners, and hobbyists cannot be understated.
+The advantage that UNIHAN provides to east asian researchers, including sinologists and japanologists, linguists, analysts, language learners, and hobbyists cannot be understated.
 Unbeknownst to users, its used under the hood in many applications and websites.